Camplejs/Cample.js/README.md

 <div align="center"><b>Alpha version</b></div>

+## Why Cample.js?

+Cample.js is an actively developed and maintained framework that supports many modern technology solutions for creating user interfaces.
+The component-based approach, as well as reactivity without a virtual DOM and data export and import, will make building a site much faster than if the site was developed using js alone.
+Moreover, the framework is new and you can try it as something new when creating a website.

+## Features

+Cample.js provides the following features:

+- Reactivity without Virtual DOM.
+The framework does not create large DOM trees for working with HTML.
+- Keyed implementation.
+Blocks in a loop will not be overwritten by new ones if their keys match.
+- Component approach.
+It allows to repeat many UI blocks on the site, which makes development much easier.
+- Convenient approach to working with data inside a component.
+Transferring data between components allows to work with components even if they are in different files
+- The frameworks make it easy to work with HTML files.
+The syntax of the framework itself is built on objects with HTML templates.
+When using modern project builders, HTML files are imported through a variable that does not pass through any function.
+- Fast.
+- CLI for creating an application.

+And a few others :)

 ## Installation

 To create an application, it is better to use the official cample-start command to generate a “starting point”, choosing from two currently available templates.